Vidal Brujan Player Props: Rays vs. Mariners

 Vidal Brujan At The Plate

-- He has scored in six games this year (35.3%), but has had no multi-run games.
+- He has scored in six of 18 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.